-The criteria for grading is established by your professor and outlined on the class syllabus.
+The criteria for grading is established by your professor and outlined on the course syllabus.
 Online learning is very similar to an on-campus class experience; in this case the classroom is virtual.

 Some courses (typically Math and Science) require the use of a proctor for your exams.
-Proctored exams can be taken at a TBR testing site or an approved alternative testing site.
+Proctored exams can be taken at a designated testing site or an approved alternative testing site.

 Labs are simulated and incorporated within your online course content.
 The labs typically combine animations, illustrations and videos to convey key information.
 They can provide a high level of detail not available through traditional labs and give you the chance to learn and practice in a realistic and risk-free environment.

 Online students have access to a wide array of support services including 24/7 technical support assistance, tutoring, a virtual library, a virtual bookstore, and online advisement.